Albania Car Rental Travel Guide

 - Move to a safe place if you can and switch on hazard lights.

-- Call the supplier’s roadside assistance number (shown on your voucher).
+- Call the supplier’s roadside assistance number shown on your voucher or rental agreement.

-- If there are injuries or serious danger, call 112 immediately and follow the operator’s instructions.
+- If there are injuries, fire, or immediate danger, call 112 first.

 Helpful to have with you